microsoft/LLF-Bench/README.md

     metaworld: for using metaworld envs
     alfworld: for using alfworld envs

-For example, to use metaworld, install the repo by `pip install -e.[metaworld]`.
+For example, to use metaworld, install the repo by `pip install -e .[metaworld]`.

-Note that the `alfworld` option requires building/compiling from source files.
-Please ensure that your development environment has the appropriate utilities for C/C++ development (cmake, C compiler, etc.).
-On Linux or WSL, this can be accomplished by

-    sudo apt-get update
-    sudo apt-get install cmake build-essential

-In addition, `alfworld` currently requires an older gym version.
-After installing llfbench, please downgrade the gym version to 0.15.4 by running

-    pip install gym==0.15.4
+### Special Instructions for running Alfworld

+Alfworld requires python3.9 so please use python3.9 when creating the conda environment.
+Activate the conda environment, clone the LLFbench repo and install it using

+`pip install -e .[alfworld]`

+When the first time you will run the alfworld environment, it will download additional files.
+You dont need to do any of this.
+Alfworld also uses a config.yaml file that changes the environment.
+We use the config yaml file provided here: [llfbench/envs/alfworld/base_config.yaml](https://github.com/microsoft/LLF-Bench/blob/main/llfbench/envs/alfworld/base_config.yaml).
+If you get some path errors, please ensure the source directory is referencing this file correctly.
+This is done in the code [here](https://github.com/microsoft/LLF-Bench/blob/main/llfbench/envs/alfworld/alfworld.py#L47).

+### Special Instructions for running Metaworld

+You should use python3.8 and install the repo with metaworld by running `pip install -e .[metaworld]`.

 For `metaworld` option, it requires libGL, which can be installed by